 “I remember when we started,” Pam said.
 “When we found out that there were children going to bed hungry right here in Charleston, we knew we had to do something about it.”

-Hartley and Scarafile met in 2006 during a leadership seminar held by Robbins and became fast friends.
-In 2008, Scarafile brought the idea to create a basket brigade to Hartley and they both quickly got into action.
-“I knew that Pam and I could really make a difference here in Charleston.
-When the recession hit, we knew that so many were impacted here locally,” Scarafile said.
+Michelle and Pam met in 2006 during a leadership seminar held by Anthony Robbins and became fast friends.
+In 2008, Michelle brought the idea to Pam to create a Basket Brigade and they both quickly got into action.
+“I knew that with Pam’s help and marketing genius, we could really make a difference here in Charleston.
+When the recession hit, we knew that there were so many families…so many kids that were impacted locally”.

-This fundraising effort would not be possible without the commitment of Carolina One Real Estate, Communities In Schools, Piggy Wiggly, Momentum Marketing and many local businesses, organizations, caring friends, families and community members.
-“It only takes $30 to feed a family of 4-6 at Thanksgiving and we get donations from people in the community, as well as friends and family members that live out of state,” Scarafile said, “$30 goes a long way.”
+This fundraising effort would not be possible without the commitment of Piggly Wiggly, Carolina One Real Estate, Communities In Schools, Momentum Marketing, the City of North Charleston and many local businesses, organisations, caring friends, families and community members.